 Additionally, there are no income restrictions on who can contribute to a 529 savings plan.
 That’s the difference from a Roth IRA.
 You might be considering a Roth IRA as a college savings tool, but it’s possible that you may not be eligible to contribute, based on your income.

-For 2019, you can’t contribute to a Roth IRA if you’re married and file taxes jointly or a qualified widow and your modified adjusted gross income is equal to or greater than $203,000.
-For single filers, heads of household and married couples filing separately who don’t live with one another, contributions phase out at $137,000.
+For 2021, you can’t contribute to a Roth IRA if you’re married and file taxes jointly or a qualified widow and your modified adjusted gross income is equal to or greater than $208,000 ($214,000 in 2022).
+For single filers, heads of household and married couples filing separately who don’t live with one another, contributions phase out for 2021 at $140,000 ($144,000 in 2022).
 Married couples who file separately but live together are subject to a $10,000 income limit for Roth contributions.

 Anyone can contribute to a 529 plan, regardless of income or the state where you live.
 Generally, you can make annual contributions to the plan on behalf of each child you have, up to the gift tax exclusion limit.
-For 2019, this amount is $15,000; that doubles for married couples filing jointly.
+For 2021, this amount is $15,000; that doubles for married couples filing jointly ($16,000 and $32,000, respectively, in 2022).
 That’s well over the $6,000 annual limit allowed for Roth IRA contributions.

 There’s one more advantage that a 529 plan can offer: the ability to front-load contributions.
 This rule allows you to make five years’ worth of contributions at once, with no penalty.
 For example, you could conceivably add up to $150,000 to your child’s 529 plan at one time if you’re a married couple filing a joint tax return.
 The catch is that you can’t make any new contributions to the plan for five years.